sylvainletourneau/django-docker-s3-2buckets/README.md

 environment needs a resource that is not located in its own bucket, then it automatically tries to fetch it from the production bucket.

-The simple solution proposed could be used in any situation in which we want to allow a system to partially overwrite resources found in an original S3 repository without actually modifying the original resources.
+The simple solution proposed could be used in any situations in which we want to allow a system to partially overwrite resources found in an original S3 repository without actually modifying the original resources.
 Please note that the custom storage class can be easily adapted for the other backends that are supported by [django-storages](https://github.com/jschneier/django-storages)